paulinoprojects/RiskManagement/RiskManagementFrameworkConcepts.md

 #### Quantitative Risk Assessment: Risk by the Numbers
 Quantitative assessments use simple techniques (like counting possible occurrences, or estimating how often they might occur) along with estimates of the typical cost of each loss:
-- <b>Single loss expectancy (SLE):</b> Usually measured in monetary terms, SLE is the total cost you can reasonably expect should the risk event occur.
-It includes immediate and delayed costs, direct and indirect costs, costs of repairs, and restoration.
-In some circumstances, it also includes lost opportunity costs, or lost revenues due to customers needing or choosing to go elsewhere.
+- <b>Single loss expectancy (SLE):</b> USLE is the total cost you can reasonably expect should the risk event occur such as immediate and delayed costs, direct and indirect costs, costs of repairs, and restoration.
 - <b>Annual rate of occurrence (ARO):</b> ARO is an estimate of how often during a single year this event could reasonably be expected to occur.
 - <b>Annual loss expectancy (ALE):</b> ALE is the total expected losses for a given year and is determined by multiplying the SLE by the ARO.
 - <b>Safeguard value:</b> This is the estimated cost to implement and operate the chosen risk mitigation control.
 You cannot know this until you’ve chosen a risk control or countermeasure and an implementation plan for it; we’ll cover that in the next chapter.